 Start Shooting Better is back!
-This episode features one of the oldest fighting pistol drills in existence: El Presidente.
+This episode features one of the oldest fighting pistol drills in existence: the El Presidente drill.
 This is one of the tests Col. Jeff Cooper used to evaluate his students back in the early days of Gunsite Academy and it’s still a popular drill today.

-CHRIS: Hey guys, Chris here from Lucky Gunner.
-I am at the range again with John Johnston from Citizens Defense Research, also the host of Ballistic Radio.
-We’re doing another episode of our Start Shooting Better series and today we’re looking at an old favorite: the El Presidente, one of the oldest in the book.
-Why don’t you tell us how that goes.
+Today we’re at the range with John Johnston from Citizens Defense Research.
+He’s also the host of Ballistic Radio.
+We’re doing another episode of our Start Shooting Better series and today we’re looking at an old favorite: the El Presidente shooting drill.
+It’s one of the oldest in the book.

-JOHN: Jeff Cooper’s famous drill.
 Start at 10 yards, facing away from the target with your hands in the surrender position.
 Three [IDPA or IPSC silhouette] targets that are a meter apart.
-On the beep, you turn, draw, put two on each target, reload, and then two on each target again, for a total of 12 rounds.
+On the beep, you turn, draw, put two on each target, reload, and then two on each target again.
+That’s a total of 12 rounds.

 What we’re working here is multiple target transitions, reload under pressure, and also fast acquisition of the sights on an unknown target.
 Even though you know where it is, you still have to turn and orient to it.

-CHRIS (VOICE OVER): Ever since El Presidente was first developed in the 1970s, the gold standard par time has been 10 seconds clean — that’s all 12 shots inside the 8-inch circle from concealment with everyday carry gear.
-Today, there are plenty of high-level shooters who can clean it from concealment in about 7 seconds, but 10 is still a very solid time.
+Ever since El Presidente was first developed in the 1970s, the gold standard par time has been 10 seconds clean — that’s all 12 shots inside the 8-inch circle from concealment with everyday carry gear.
+Today, there are plenty of high-level shooters who can clean it from concealment in about 7 seconds.
+That said, 10 is still a very solid time.

 Beyond shooting it clean, there have been several different methods for scoring El Pres and the speed at which you attempt to shoot the drill will probably change depending on what you decide the penalty is going to be for any misses.